odinb/bash-plexamp-installer/README.md

 Assumes 64-bit capable Raspberry Pi HW and Raspberry Pi OS that is 64-bit.<br />

-The script is currently maintained for Debian Bookworm and Trixie.<br />
+The script is currently maintained for Trixie.<br />
 Debian Trixie Raspbian OS was officially released on 2024-10-01.<br />
 Bullseye was end-of-life on 2024-08-14.<br />
 https://wiki.debian.org/DebianReleases#Current_Releases.2FRepositories